Iran and the Yinon Doctrine: Why Fragmentation, Not Conquest, Is the Real Endgame

 When discussing the escalating confrontation surrounding Iran, public debate often focuses on nuclear issues, sanctions, or oil.
 But beneath these surface narratives lies a deeper strategic pattern—one that has already reshaped much of the Middle East.

-This pattern is best understood through what critics often describe as the “Yinon logic”:
+This pattern is best understood through what critics often describe as the “Yinon doctrine”:

 a strategic preference for fragmenting neighboring states rather than occupying or annexing them.